wikukarno/buanacoding/content/blog/linux/install-docker-on-ubuntu-24-04-with-compose-v2-and-rootless.md

 keywords: ["ubuntu 24.04", "install docker", "docker compose v2", "rootless docker", "docker ubuntu", "docker installation", "noble"]
 ---

 This guide shows how to install Docker Engine on Ubuntu 24.04 LTS (Noble Numbat), configure it for non-root use, enable optional rootless mode, and use Docker Compose v2.
 It also includes test commands, common troubleshooting tips, and how to uninstall cleanly.
-For securing your site with HTTPS, see: Nginx + Certbot on Ubuntu 24.04 → /2025/08/nginx-certbot-ubuntu-24-04-free-https.html
+For securing your site with HTTPS, see: [Nginx + Certbot on Ubuntu 24.04]({{< relref "blog/linux/nginx-certbot-ubuntu-24-04-free-https-with-letsencrypt.md" >}})

 What you’ll do
 - Add the official Docker repository for Ubuntu 24.04 (Noble)